Mercerenies/a-turtles-troll/README.md

   specific way; if nobody dies that way on that day, then no one will be allowed to sleep that night
 * Wandering traders can trade basically any item in the game
+* Llamas are now constantly angry, and their spit has increased knockback
 * Netherite hoes can one-shot any non-boss mob in the game
 * Ghast fireballs erupt into lava on contact
 * When logs/planks are broken, a random log/plank type is dropped